abdelq/duckuments/docs/atoms_15_duckumentation/60_contributing_to_docs.md

 This will be faster.
 However, sometimes it might get confused.
 At that point, do `make master-clean`.

-### Compiling the Fall 2017 version only (introduced Sep 12) {#compiling-fall2017 status=recently-updated}

-To compile the Fall 2017 versions of the docs, run:

-    $ make fall2017-clean fall2017

-To see the result, open the file

-    ./duckuments-dist/master/duckiebook/index.html

-For incremental compilation, use:

-    $ make fall2017

-### Single-file compilation {#compile-single-file}

-There is also the option to compile one single file.

-To do this, use:

-    $ ./compile-single ![path to .md file]

-This is the fastest way to see the results of the editing; however, there are limitations:

-- no links to other sections will work.
-- not all images might be found.

 ## The workflow to edit documentation (updated Sep 12) {#workflow status=recently-updated}